apache/incubator-s2graph/README.md

 #### 2. When the source data is in Kafka. ####

-assumes that data is bulk loading format and constantly comming into Kafka MQ.
+assumes that data is bulk loading format and constantly coming into Kafka MQ.

  - run subscriber.GraphSubscriberStreaming to extract and load into s2graph from kafka topic.
  - make sure how many edges are parsed/stored by looking at Spark UI.